starknet-edu/starknet-accounts/README.md

 ***accounts on StarkNet are simply contracts***

-The one caveat for account contract deployments is that they must have a canonical entrypoint denoted with the selector `__execute__`
+The one caveat for account contract deployments is they must have a canonical entrypoint denoted with the selector `__execute__`

 ***...and that's it!***

-Lets deploy and test the simplest account contract we can.
-The remainder of this tutorial will using [starknet.py](https://github.com/software-mansion/starknet.py) and each exercise will come with a helper script:
+Lets deploy and test the simplest account contract we can:

 ```bash
 cd contracts/hello